sandro/specjour/README.markdown

     end

 ## Only listen to supported projects
 By default, a manager will listen to all projects trying to distribute specs over the network.
 Sometimes you'll only want a manager to respond to one specific spec suite.
-You can accomplish this with the `--projects` flags.
+You can accomplish this with the `--projects` flag.

     $ specjour --projects bizconf # only run specs for the bizconf project